storj/storj/docs/design/auditing-containment.md

   // Remove the set the contained flag to false on the NodeDossier and update the overlay (satellitedb).
   // Delete the pending audit from the ContainmentDB.

-  return auditRecords
-}
+  ...
 ```

+#### 4. Reverify should directly report any successful or failed audits to the StatDB.
+This will require a refactor because the audit system's existing `reporter` is currently in charge of recording all audits, and it's only accessible at the level of `pkg/audit/service.go`.
+I think we'll want to call `RecordAudits` from inside the Reverify function, so that the Verify function (which calls Reverify) won't have to wait on Reverify's results to package with other audit results.

+## Implementation (Stories)
+- Create ContainmentDB table (alternately, add `pendingAudit` struct to NodeDossier)
+- Identify errors from connecting with nodes, determine who needs to be contained
+- Implement ContainmentDB interface
+- Make sure `pendingAudit` entries associated with deleted segments are also deleted from ContainmentDB
+    - (or that their `pendingAudit` info gets cleared from their NodeDossier)
+- Make the audit system Reverify contained nodes and save audit results

 ## Open Issues

-#### - How often can a contained node expect to be reverified in a real-life system?
+Q: How often can a contained node expect to be reverified in a real-life system?

-#### - Why create yet another database table when we never iterate through all records in ContainmentDB?
+Q: Why create yet another database table when we never iterate through all records in ContainmentDB?
 Couldn't the information on the `pendingAudit` struct just be added to the NodeDossier?